menu icon

 5. Melt chocolate for coating: Place approx. 7oz/200g of chocolate in a glass bowl and microwave (on low) until almost completely melted.
 Stir until smooth.

 6. Coat in chocolate and decorate: Line a large sheet with parchment paper.
-One by one immerse each ball in the melted chocolate and lift out using a fork letting excess chocolate drip back into the bowl before placing the truffle on top of the sheet (use a spatula to gently push the truffle off the fork onto the sheet, if necessary).
+One by one immerse each ball in the melted chocolate and lift out using a fork letting excess chocolate drip back into the bowl before placing the truffle on top of the sheet (use a spatula, if necessary, to gently push the truffle off the fork onto the sheet).
 Decorate immediately, before the chocolate sets (see toppings suggestions below).

-Top down view of 9 Christmas chocolate truffles on parchment.
+Top down view of chestnut chocolate truffles topped with nuts and coconut flakes on parchment.

 6. Chill: Refrigerate for about 30 minutes before serving.